tillbiskup/tiny-webcasts/docs/faq.rst

 .. figure:: ./images/macos-terminal.*
    :width: 100%

    A macOS terminal window.
 Yours should look overall pretty similar.
+If you have chosen a different colour scheme ("profile"), the colours may look different, though.

 There are ways to open a terminal in macOS **directly within a certain directory**.
 Therefore, locate the directory in a :command:`Finder` window, right-click on the directory and select "Services" > "New Terminal At Folder".
 If that doesn't work for you, check out `these more detailed explanations on lifehacker.com <https://lifehacker.com/launch-an-os-x-terminal-window-from-a-specific-folder-1466745514>`_.